VilariStorms/Vencord-Plugins/README.md

 - CumSay - Your favorite sperm is now on vencord!
 - HiddenLinks - Lets you hide the real source of a link preview embed.
+- TypeForever - Let's you appear to be typing for as long as you want with a slash command

 ## Todo